GameBear64/Clothes-Shop/api/README.md

 - If the token is valid but the route and method are incorrect, the server will return a `[404] Not Found`.
 - If everything is correct but you have "spammed" the server, the server will return `[429] Too Many Requests`
 - If something else happens the server will return a `[500] Internal Server Error` with a stack trace.
 Save the stack trace and debug.

 ---

+### `/image/[id]?size=000` <u>[GET]</u>

+> No auth route

+All images are accessible to everyone.
+Image IDs can be found on the posts responses.

+The size query is optional.
+If it is defined it can only be up to 500.
+This should be used for generating thumbnails to optimize network traffic.

+- [400] - Validation error
+- [404] - No image with this ID found.
+- [200] - Content of type `image/jpg` is send.

+---